RVSagar/uw-auto-rc-car/README.md

 - Software and algorithm development
 - IoT

+This repository holds some documentation for the electrical and mechanical design but is mainly a set of ROS packages to interface with the car platform in simulation or real life.

 TLDR Quick start guide to test lane following in simulation:
 1. Go to root folder
 2. `git submodule update --init --recursive`